 The OQLF is probably most famous for its militant battles with Quebec’s small businesses about signage, as they file claims against organizations that give preference to English on public signs.

-Another way the OQLF fights the influx of English is to publish approved lists of alternative vocabulary for Anglicisms that are popular in European French, to encourage people to use more traditionally French words.
+Another way the OQLF fights the influx of English is to publish approved lists of alternative vocabulary for Anglicisms that are popular in European French to encourage people to use more traditional French words.

 Here are some of their recommendations: